 Also, with all of the interest in the tech sector as a whole, the most successful in the space tend to be high-quality growth stocks with plenty of volatility for day traders to take advantage of.
 So, it’s no surprise to see such heavy investor interest in the category.

-Top Tech Stocks to Buy Now
+Top Tech Stocks to Buy in 2021

 As with any sector, stocks in the technology sector are not all created equal.
 The best stocks to buy in the tech space represent well-established companies that have a strong history of both revenue and earnings growth.
 Some of the top tech stocks to consider investing in as 2021 picks up steam include: